 Although a DCT is rather mechanically complicated, it can shift much faster than any human can.

-Many car makers have a proprietary design and name for the dual-clutch transmission that they’ve developed for their sports cars.
+Many car manufacturers have a proprietary design and name for the dual-clutch transmission that they’ve developed for their sports cars.
 Porsche calls their dual-clutch transmission the Porsche-Doppelkupplungsgetriebe, or PDK, for example.

 Purpose-built dual-clutch transmissions are frequently used in motorsports.